fdannemanndugick/fkdd-hugo-academic/content/event/scec_22/index.md

 address:

-summary: We were invited to speak as part of the 'Earthquake Science, Technology, and Education in the 21st Century' Plenary Session at the 2022 SCEC Annual Meeting.
+summary: The ROSES team was invited to speak as part of the 'Earthquake Science, Technology, and Education in the 21st Century' Plenary Session at the 2022 SCEC Annual Meeting.
 Thank you to the session organizers for accommodating our virtual participation!
 abstract: ''

 # Talk start and end times.